spcl/dace/doc/optimization/gpu.rst

 fusion and auto-optimize

-memory allocation (shared, registers, global). lifetime (persistent)
+memory allocation (shared, registers, global). lifetime (persistent), memory pooling

-block size
+block size (+ block sizes that are too large will not run, tile your map)

 disabling streams